GerminalCorreia/castle/README.md

 **Note**: this script has been written `package.json` to run both the server and the client.

 **Note**: this script should open automaticaly the website on the browser.
-If not, you can still manually access it by going on localhost:3000 on your browser.
+If not, you can still manually access it by going on `localhost:3000` on your browser.

+You can sort the restaurants by their price by clicking on the `Price` button.

 # Castle